 Send any reply LS to: 3GPP Liaisons Coordinator, mailto:3GPPLiaison@etsi.org

-Attachments: N/A
+Attachments: S6-244309

 1 Overall description

 The study phase for Rel-19 FS_XRApp is ongoing in SA6.
 SA6 noticed that the E2E Data Volume Transfer Time Analytics provided by NWDAF can be used for supporting XR data delivery.
-For example, the predictions of E2E data volume transfer time for uplink/downlink given data volume can be used by the SEALDD server to set the individual QoS parameters (e.g. Requested 5GS Delay).
-When request the analytics, a pre-configured data size (or data size range) may be used in the analytics request.
+For example, the predictions of E2E data volume transfer time for uplink/downlink given data volume can be used by the SEALDD server to set the individual QoS parameters (e.g. Requested 5GS Delay) (e.g. the soution introduced in S6-244309).
+XR traffic is characterized by multiple service flows and a wide variation in data sizes, etc. When request the analytics, a pre-configured data size (or data size range) may be used in the analytics request.
 After the XR traffic is started, the analytics subscription to the E2E Data Volume Transfer Time Analytics may be modified when the actual data size changed.

 SA6 would like to ask SA2 about the following questions related with the E2E Data Volume Transfer Time Analytics:

-XR traffic is characterized by multiple service flows and a wide variation in data sizes, etc. It is described in TS 23.288 clause 6.18.1: The data volume may be the expected or observed data volume from UE to AF or from AF to UE.
+It is described in TS 23.288 clause 6.18.1: The data volume may be the expected or observed data volume from UE to AF or from AF to UE.
 The E2E data volume transfer time analytics may be used to assist an AF or NEF with AI/ML-based services, e.g. for member UE selection of federated learning.
+The usage of E2E Data Volume Transfer Time Analytics for member UE selection of federated learning can be seen as support for best-effort traffic type

-Question 1: Whether the E2E Data Volume Transfer Time Analytics from NWDAF is only used for AI/ML-based services?
+Question 1: Whether the E2E Data Volume Transfer Time Analytics from NWDAF can be used for GBR and Delay-critical GBR traffic types?

 In Table 6.18.2-3 of TS 23.288, transmitted UL/DL data volume is one of the inputs from AF to NWDAF for E2E Data Volume Transfer Time Analytics.